 - #6: Total salary by gender

-Google Sheets QUERY and IMPORTRANGE functions are some of the most flexible and powerful functions on the platform.
+Google Sheets QUERY and IMPORTRANGE functions are two of the most flexible and powerful functions on the platform.

 The QUERY function is useful for its flexibility and ability to tackle a wide range of problems.
 It is similar to SQL query and makes database-oriented operations a breeze in Google Sheets.